kaiwalya-07/AI_CHAT_APP_INTERFACE/README.md

 ## Prerequisites

 Before running the application, make sure you have the following installed:
-- Node.js (Preferably the latest version)
+- React.js (Preferably the latest version)
 - npm (Node Package Manager)
+- Nest js
 - Git (For version control)

 ## Installation